 6.1 The Customer acknowledges and accepts that HSI intends to obtain Animal Data which the Customer (as a Genomics Service user) either owns now, has previously owned or acquires in the future from various sources and to use such Animal Data in providing its services and carrying out its activities.

-6.2 By applying to enter into a Contract for the Services the Customer specifically consents to, authorises and agrees to HSI obtaining such Animal Data from any source, including the Customer, and using such Animal Data in any way and for any purpose it deems appropriate.
+6.2 By applying to enter into a Contract for the Breeding Genomics Services the Customer specifically consents to, authorises and agrees to HSI obtaining such Animal Data from any source, including the Customer, and using such Animal Data in any way and for any purpose it deems appropriate.

 6.3 In particular and without limiting the provisions of conditions 6.1 and 6.2, the Customer specifically consents to, authorises and agrees to HSI: